 Taharqa's shrine is the largest intact Egyptian building in this country.

-Archaeologists excavating in Egypt have discovered temples with Nubian inscriptions and well as highly sophisticated Nubian artifacts inside tombs and palaces.
-Many of the archaeological finds on were excavated in Meroë and Kawa in present-day Sudan.
+Archaeologists excavating in Egypt have discovered temples with Nubian inscriptions and highly sophisticated Nubian artifacts inside tombs and palaces.
+Many archaeological finds were excavated in Meroë and Kawa in present-day Sudan.

 The invading forces from the south appear almost more Egyptian than the Egyptians themselves.
-Pyramids are built, old traditions and gods are revived, and hieroglyphs and Egyptian iconography are appropriated by the new regime.
+Pyramids are built, old traditions and gods are revived, and the new regime appropriates hieroglyphs and Egyptian iconography.

-African roots of the Nubians are apparent in connection with their funerary customs, as well as to how their culture remained strongly influenced by Egypt even after they retreated back to Nubia.
+African roots of the Nubians are apparent in connection with their funerary customs and how their culture remained strongly influenced by Egypt even after they retreated back to Nubia.

-These fascinating findings clearly show Egyptian and African traits and cultures fuse together.
+These fascinating findings show that Egyptian and African traits and cultures fuse.